 I heard that and literally had to bite my tongue so I wouldn’t laugh at them.

 I felt like asking what they could have possibly been thinking when making that switch.

 The last I heard, they are in the process of making another switch up to a pricier program, but not at the same level as they were originally at.

 The Used Car Conundrum

-My first car was a 1986 burgundy Pontiac Sunbird with an oxidized hood and roof.
+Nope, it was a 1986 burgundy Pontiac Sunbird with an oxidized hood and roof.